ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 **Note:** this is an "extra credit" lab and can be skipped without affecting the main functionality of the application.
 It adds a neat feature, though... 🤓

-**Important Note:** Due to a bug in the Vue testing framework, as soon as `isPlatform()` is called from the code, all unit tests for the component that uses it will stop working.
-As a result, we will currently skip all of the tests for `AppTastingNoteEditor` (make the main describe look like this: `describe.skip('AppTastingNoteEditor.vue', () => {`).
-This will hopefully be resolved by the Vue Test Utilities team soon.
-This lab still creates all of the tests, but none of them will be run.

 ## Capacitor Native API Plugins

 We can use various <a href="https://capacitorjs.com/docs/plugins" target="_blank">Capacitor Plugins</a> in order to provide access to native APIs.
 We have already done this to a certain degree with our use of the <a href="https://capacitorjs.com/docs/apis/preferences" target="_blank">Preferences</a> plugin.
 That plugin, however, works completely behind the scenes, so we can't really "experience" anything with it.